Leinad677YT/MC-MT_ContentModules/zContent.infinite_garden/README.md

 ```

 This will make them dissapear once the instance and/or the room is removed, as well as selecting what they should generate past them.
 As you may have already guessed, _this can't be done inside the structure directly_, but the room _can, and should,_ contain the markers that will then be adapted to the current room data.
+The system I use is tagging them with just `zl.inf_garden.door.$(cardinal)`, based off where they face when making the room structure file.

 #### Generators